Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Binding Site Plan.
 A drawing to a scale specified in this title which: (a) identifies and shows the areas and locations of all streets, roads, improvements, utilities, open spaces, and any other matters specified herein; (b) contains inscriptions or attachments setting forth such appropriate limitations and conditions for the use of the land as are established in this title; and (c) contains provisions making any development be in conformity with the site plan.

 Boarding House.
-A residential use consisting of at least one dwelling unit together with more than two rooms that are rented or are designed or intended to be rented but which rooms, individually or collectively, do not constitute separate dwelling units.
-A rooming house or boarding house is distinguished from a tourist home in that the former is designed to be occupied by longer term residents (at least month-to-month tenants) as opposed to overnight or weekly guests.
+A residential use consisting of at least one single-family dwelling unit together with more than two rooms that are rented or are designed or intended to be rented but which rooms, individually or collectively, do not constitute separate dwelling units.
+A rooming house or boarding house does not include adult family homes, clean and sober facilities, rest homes or convalescent homes and is distinguished from a short-term rental in that the former is designed to be occupied by longer term residents (at least month-to-month tenants) as opposed to overnight or weekly guests.

 Boathouse or Boat Shelter.
 An over-water structure specifically designed or used for storage of boats with permanent walls and/or roofs.